 Heading Hierarchy

-Proper heading structure helps search engines and users.
+Proper heading structure helps search engines and users navigate your page.

 H1: Main Topic (one per page)